 Examples of mild dissociation

-feeling little or no physical pain.Mild dissociations are relatively common and may occur in the form of daydreaming or casual mind wandering, such as during long drives. that I believe the world exists.
+feeling little or no physical pain.Mild dissociations are relatively common and may occur in the form of daydreaming or casual mind wandering, such as during long drives.
+Somatoform and dissociative disorders are similar in that both a.
 There are five types of dissociative disorders.

 Dissociation: Causes, Diagnosis, Symptoms, and Treatment